AloisSeckar/nuxt-stack/README.md

 You are ready to build your next awesome project in Nuxt.

 ### As a layer
-Aside from being "forked", `nuxt-stack` is also available as a NPM package that can be referenced as a single-import dependency with all the features incomming.
+Aside from being "forked", `nuxt-ignis` is also available as a NPM package that can be referenced as a single-import dependency with all the features incomming.

 More info comming soon...